andyw8/react_to_rails/README.md

 For more details of the conversion process, you can look at the [prompt](./lib/react_to_rails/convert.rb).

-# Example
+# Demo

 Here is an example of the free [Two tiers with emphasized tier](https://tailwindcss.com/plus/ui-blocks/marketing/sections/pricing) component.

 Initial steps.

-- Start by select React in the dropdown
+- Select React in the dropdown
 - Switch to the Code view
 - Click the Copy icon
 - Paste that into a new file in your editor